 The Plyfly is a Pinewood Derby-style go-kart holiday gift that you snap together by hand (preferably like a euphoric Boy Scout while your family looks on, bewildered).
 It arrives in 3 boxes – one with the deconstructed wooden frame, one with the fully constructed engine, and one with the hardware — and it can be assembled in a few hours.
 The 2.5-horsepower model goes 17 mph, while the 4-horsepower model tops out at 25 mph.
 Go earn that “Involved Dad” merit badge.

 L.L.
 Bean Sonic Snow Tube

 The Humvee of the hill, this snow tube was originally designed for commercial use, meaning you can jump on with confidence that it can handle all manner of tube-tearing ground effects and your own post-post-adolescent, dadbod physique.
 That’s key, because the holiday gift’s inner circle is a touch large for small kids but perfect for father-kid tandem descents.

 NERF Battle Racer

 The NERF Battle Racer by Hauck Toys is a 4-wheeled mutant Bigwheel designed to let your kid go mini Mad Max all over the neighborhood.
-It’s got 2 blaster storage brackets in the front, 2 in the rear, extra dart storage between the 2 front guns and in driver’s seat compartments, 3-point steering, and a hand brake.
+It’s got two blaster storage brackets in the front, two in the rear, extra dart storage between the two front guns and in driver’s seat compartments, 3-point steering, and a handbrake.
 Unfortunately, with a weight limit of 110 pounds, this junior combat Jeep cannot contain an overzealous dad.
-So, if you swiped your kid’s NERF longbow and want in on the action, you’re going to have to chase them around the neighborhood the old fashioned way: with one of these.
+So, if you swiped your kid’s NERF longbow and want in on the action, you’re going to have to chase them around the neighborhood the old-fashioned way: with one of these.